Divorce is the legal dissolution of a marriage. It is separate from property settlement proceedings or parenting proceedings.

 The process involves the parties meeting with a Family Dispute Resolution Practitioner (“FDRP”) either face-to-face or via telephone.
 The FDRP is an impartial third party who will facilitate a conversation between the parties and assist them to generate options and reach resolutions where possible.
 The benefits of Family Dispute Resolution include:

 - Your matter is resolved by you.
 This will result in better long-term solutions that are workable for both parties;

 - It is a less-expensive and more efficient process; and

 - FDR is conducted in an informal, confidential and non-judgmental environment which allows the parties to communicate freely.

-Jacqui Minors of our firm is a qualified Family Dispute Resolution Practitioner, registered with the Attorney General’s Department of NSW.
+Sharon Payne is an accredited mediator.
 She is focused on assisting parties to reach sustainable solutions that are focused on the best interests of their children.

 You can contact our firm directly if you wish to initiate FDR with your former partner.

 Collaborative family law is aimed at achieving lasting agreements and dealing with conflicts with an interest based approach.
 This approach is aimed at achieving the best possible outcome for both parties.
 Our lawyers are dedicated to resolving our clients’ problems without resorting to court action.
 This ensures that you choose your priorities rather than the law.
 Collaborative family law favours a teamwork approach with the other party and an open dialogue between both parties.
 Collaborative practice is best for you if:

 - You want to deal with the emotional aspects of your separation as much as the legal and practical ones;